open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/database/mysql/index.md

 To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.

+### Metadata
 Note that We support MySQL (version 8.0.0 or greater) and the user should have access to the `INFORMATION_SCHEMA` table.

+### Profiler & Data Quality
+Executing the profiler worflow or data quality tests, will require the user to have `SELECT` permission on the tables/schemas where the profiler/tests will be executed.
+More information on the profiler workflow setup can be found [here](/connectors/ingestion/workflows/profiler) and data quality tests [here](/connectors/ingestion/workflows/data-quality).

 ## Metadata Ingestion